Tureen Afroz

-Tureen Afroz is a Bangladeshi lawyer and former senior prosecutor of the International Crimes Tribunal.
-She was removed from the tribunal after allegedly meeting accused war criminal Mohammad Wahidul Haque.
+Tureen Afroz (তুরিন আফরোজ়; /bn/) is a Bangladeshi lawyer and educator.
+She has worked a lawyer at the Supreme Court of Bangladesh and taught law at Western Sydney University, Monash University and BRAC University.
+In 2013, she was appointed by the Hasina government as a senior prosecutor of the International Crimes Tribunal of Bangladesh to try war criminals of the 1971 Bangladesh Liberation War.
 She prosecuted cases against Ali Ahsan Mohammad Mojaheed, Ghulam Azam, Muhammad Kamaruzzaman, Motiur Rahman Nizami, and Salauddin Quader Chowdhury.
+She was removed from the tribunal amid controversy over allegedly meeting accused war criminal Mohammad Wahidul Haque.
+She has denied these allegations.

 Career

 Afroz became a lawyer of the Supreme Court of Bangladesh in 1998.
 She started working as a lawyer in Australia in 2001.
 She taught law at Western Sydney University and Monash University.
 She joined BRAC University as an associate professor of school of law.

 Afroz was appointed prosecutor of the International Crimes Tribunal in February 2013.
-She prosecuted the case against Ali Ahsan Mohammad Mujahid and Ghulam Azam, Bangladesh Jamaat-e-Islami politicians.
+She prosecuted the case against Ali Ahsan Mohammad Mojaheed and Ghulam Azam, Bangladesh Jamaat-e-Islami politicians.

-Afroz's mother Samsunnahar Taslim filed a complaint at Uttara West police station against her alleging Afroz evicted her and her son, Shahnewaz Ahmed Shishir, from their residence in Uttara on 2 March 2017.
+Afroz's mother Samsunnahar Taslim filed a complaint at Uttara West police station alleging Afroz evicted her and her son, Shahnewaz Ahmed Shishir, from their residence in Uttara on 2 March 2017.
 She had evicted her family and other tenants of the building and filed a case against her own family in May.
 Her family asked for Prime Minister Sheikh Hasina to intervene while she questioned the point of asking the prime minister for held regarding a judicial matter.

-In November 2015, Afroz received a threatening phone call asking her to withdraw from the International Crimes Tribunal prosecution team in the war crimes case against Syed Mohammad Hussain, alias Hossain Daroga or Razakarer Daroga, of Kishoreganj District.
+In November 2015, Afroz received a threatening phone call asking her to withdraw from the International Crimes Tribunal prosecution team in the war crimes case against Syed Mohammad Hossain, alias Hossain Daroga or Razakarer Daroga, of Kishoreganj District.
 Hossain was a member of Razakar paramilitary unit and his father, Syed Musleh Uddin, was the leader of the Kishoreganj District unit of the East Pakistan Central Peace Committee and vice president of Pakistan Democratic Party in East Pakistan.
 Hossain left for Malaysia on 21 May 2014 five months before the prosecution began against him.
 Hossain was sentenced to death in absentia.

 Afroz sought the nomination of Awami League in 2018 to contest the upcoming parliamentary elections.